 - Joint supplements to promote the good health of joint components, joint fluid and cartilage

-- Hoof supplements to boost growth or help to maintain strong good quality horn
+- Hoof supplements to boost growth or help to maintain strong, good quality horn

-- Skin & Coat supplements
+- Skin & coat supplements

-- Immuno boosters
+- Immune system boosters

 - Behavioural problems

 It depends on winter rainfall levels, the arrival of spring, ambient temperatures and how much rain continues throughout the growing season.

-You can also get your hay analysed but, this is more useful as a guide for protein and sugar levels and potentially identifying horses for whom the hay might not be suitable.
+You can also get your hay analysed, but this is more useful as a guide for protein and sugar levels and potentially identifying horses for whom the hay might not be suitable.

 Rather than hoping for the best, a broad-spectrum vitamin and mineral supplement will take the guesswork out of your horse’s core nutritional requirements.